tuura/graph-visualisation/README.md

 When two adjacent graphs are overlayed they are placed next to each other within a box, and when two adjacent graphs are connected their boxes are placed next to each other and connected with an arrow.

 The two drawing functions are `drawHierarchical` and `drawHierarchical'`, but this time more settings can be defined when using the `drawHierarchical'` function.
-As well as arrow and head sizes being user-defineable, the background opacity for the boxes can also be defined (with the type of `Double`) and a background colour choosing function can be supplied.
+As well as arrow and head sizes being user-defineable, the background opacity for the boxes can also be defined (with the type of `Double`, which can be useful for if the colour for all boxes is the same as it will darken them with each layer) and a background colour choosing function can be supplied.
 This function is used with each layer to determine the the background colour, and has the type signature `Int -> Colour Double`, where the integer supplied is the depth of the current layer.

 The arrow settings defaults are the same as the other drawing modules, the default opacity is `0.7` and the default colour choosing function alternates between blue and red for each layer.